ANIMALS IN SOCIETY 1 - 2024/5

-Practical Portfolio –PASS/FAIL Students learn a defined essential range of animal handling and restraint techniques in each of the core species.
+Portfolio –PASS/FAIL Students learn a defined essential range of animal handling and restraint techniques in each of the core species.
 Students will have to pass a summative practical assessment of each technique within each species, which takes place during the teaching session.
 This is required by the RCVS.
-Student's who fail the assessment first time will have 2 opportunities to resit - once during the semester, and the second during the late-summer assessment (LSA) resit period.
-Students requiring a second resit for a species in the LSA period will not be permitted to attend AHEMS for the species for which they have failed, until this species has been passed.
+Student's who fail the assessment first time will have 2 opportunities to resit - once during semester 1, and the second during semester 2.
+Students requiring a second resit in semester 2 will not be permitted to attend AHEMS for the species for which they have failed, until this species has been passed.

 Husbandry Audit Questionnaire and Report – written report of 1500 words; students required to devise and perform an husbandry audit of one of the facilities that they will visit - 30%

 Examination – 2hr exam during the formal exam period - 70%